PEDTAR

 The Office of Mental Health and Substance Abuse Services (OMHSAS) selected the topic, Prevention, Early Detection, Treatment, and Recovery (PEDTAR) for substance use disorders as a Performance Improvement Project (PIP) for all behavioral health managed care organizations in the state.

-The PEDTAR PIP will extend from 2021 through 2023.
-The OMHSAS Aim statement for the PEDTAR PIP is to: “Significantly slow (and eventually stop) the growth of SUD prevalence among HealthChoices members while improving outcomes for those individuals with SUD, and also addressing racial and ethnic health disparities through a systematic and person-centered approach.”
+The PEDTAR PIP occurred from 2021 through 2024.
+The OMHSAS Aim statement for the PEDTAR PIP was to: “Significantly slow (and eventually stop) the growth of SUD prevalence among HealthChoices members while improving outcomes for those individuals with SUD and also addressing racial and ethnic health disparities through a systematic and person-centered approach.”

-Community Care and our county oversights will participate in the PIP.
-As part of the project, Community Care has developed aims and interventions to encourage treatment for members with SUD.
-Members and providers will hear about two population health activities during this project:
+Community Care and our county oversights participated in the PIP.
+As part of the project, Community Care developed aims and interventions to encourage treatment for members with SUD.
+Two population health activities were developed for the project:

 1. Information about medication-assisted treatment (MAT): we have developed member and provider toolkits to offer information about opioid use disorders (OUD) and alcohol use disorders (AUD).